Study smarter with Fiveable

 This transitional phase doesn't produce ATP directly but is essential for connecting glycolysis to the citric acid cycle.
 It converts pyruvate into a form that can enter the cycle.

-Compare: Pyruvate Oxidation vs. Glycolysis—both produce NADH, but pyruvate oxidation is the first stage that requires mitochondria and releases .
+Compare: Pyruvate Oxidation vs. Glycolysis: both produce NADH, but pyruvate oxidation is the first stage that requires mitochondria and releases .
 This is where carbon atoms from glucose first leave as waste gas.

-These final phases extract the majority of ATP by using electron carriers (NADH and ) built up in earlier stages.
-The energy stored in electrons is used to establish a proton gradient, which then drives ATP synthesis.
+These final phases extract the majority of ATP by using the electron carriers (NADH and ) built up in earlier stages.
+The energy stored in those electrons is used to establish a proton gradient, which then drives ATP synthesis.

 | Concept | Best Examples |